styled-components/vue-styled-components/README.md

 # vue-styled-components

 > Visual primitives for the component age.
-A simple port for Vue of Max Stoibler styled-components 💅
+A simple port for Vue of [Max Stoiber](https://mxstbr.com/) styled-components 💅

 ## Simple Usage